Frequently Asked Questions

 A cover letter identifying a study section must be completed at the seven business day proposal routing stage.
-Contact your GA for a recommended template of the NIH Cover Letter.
+Contact your GA to discuss; click here for instructions and an NIH Cover Letter template.

 Refer to the Center for Scientific Review's website for lists of Study Sections: http://public.csr.nih.gov/StudySections/Pages/default.aspx